Computer programs

 Redirect yourself away from distracting sites

-Use a browser extension to send you to a useful website when you open a distracting one.
+Send yourself to a useful website when you open a distracting one.

 one sec